-9. Add the cooked choonjang paste to pan (step 8) and stir everything, making sure the paste coats the ingredients evenly.
+9. Add the cooked chunjang paste to pan (step 8) and stir everything, making sure the paste coats the ingredients evenly.

 10. Stir fry for 2 min.
 Add 1 C water and 1 T sugar.
 Cook until the sauce is reduced to half.
 Reduce further for more condensed flavor.

-11. Fresh noodles (국수 Kooksoo) are best for Jjajangmyeon.
+11. Fresh noodles (국수 guksu) are best for Jajangmyeon.
 If you can buy one’s that says “짜장면 국수”, it should work fine.
 Believe it or not, I could not find it at my local market.
-Probably because not many Koreans make Jjajangmyeon at home in Korea.
-I bought 칼국수 (Kalgooksoo) and that worked fine.
+Probably because not many Koreans make Jajangmyeon at home in Korea.
+I bought 칼국수 (Kalguksu/Kalgooksoo) and that worked fine.
 Just cook the noodles in boiling water for 7-10 min (based on package directions) and rinse in cold water.

 12. Sauce is now ready!

-Just add noodles or rice to a bowl and top with this amazingly yummy Kaanjjajang sauce!
+Just add noodles or rice to a bowl and top with this amazingly yummy Kaanjajang sauce!

-- How to make Jjajangmyeon/jajang myeon? – In step 8, instead of reducing the sauce, just add 1 T corn starch mixed with 1/4 C water to the sauce and stir.
-The jjajang sauce should thicken up and there you go!
+- How to make Jajangmyeon/Jjajang myeon? – In step 8, instead of reducing the sauce, just add 1 T corn starch mixed with 1/4 C water to the sauce and stir.
+The jajang sauce should thicken up and there you go!

-- Choonjang(춘장) and Jjajang(짜장) are used interchangeably when referring to the black bean paste.
-Sometimes you may find 볶음짜장(bokkeum jjajang) which means it’s already been fried in oil which means you can skip step 3.
+- Choonjang(춘장) and Jajang(짜장) are used interchangeably when referring to the black bean paste.
+Sometimes you may find 볶음짜장(bokkeum jajang) which means it’s already been fried in oil which means you can skip step 3.